joey11602/GitHub/JosephKaysPortfolio/README.md

 # Joseph Kay's Computer Code Portfolio

 #### Welcome to my computer code portfolio!
-This folder showcases a collection of my projects that highlight my skills, creativity, and passion for coding.
+This folder displays a collection of my projects that highlight my skills, creativity, and passion for coding.
-Whether it's web development or software engineering, I've poured my dedication into crafting these projects to solve real-world problems and contribute positively to the tech community.
+Whether it is web development or software engineering, I have poured my dedication into crafting these projects to solve real-world problems and contribute positively to the tech community.

 ## Projects